sethcmorrow/xTalkEngine/README.md

 [LiveCode Ltd.](http://livecode.com/), based in Edinburgh, UK, coordinates development of LiveCode and has run the open source project since LiveCode Community was first released in April 2013.

-You can download pre-compiled versions of the LiveCode Community development environment from the [LiveCode download centre](http://downloads.livecode.com/livecode/).
+You can download pre-compiled versions of the LiveCode Community development environment from the [Archive.org](https://archive.org/search.php?query=creator%3A%22LiveCode%2C+Inc.%22).

 ## Overview